RobotLocomotion/drake/drake/automotive/README.md

    car which can be driven anywhere on the infinite plane.
 (See "Driving the Prius" below to make it go.)

- * Original "Maliput Village" demo, showing behavior at intersections:
-   `bazel run drake/automotive:village-demo`

-   This will show 15 _ado_ cars driving on a fixed, but self-intersecting, path through the "Maliput Village" road network.
-One can add a driveable _ego_ car as well, by adding an extra argument:
-   `bazel run drake/automotive:village-demo -- -use_ego_car=true`
-   The _ego_ car is constrained to drive on the same route as the _ado_ cars, though its velocity and heading along that route can be controlled by the user.

- * "Maliput Village" demo showing merging behavior:
-   `bazel run drake/automotive:merging-demo`

-   Same general idea as the `village-demo`, but with a different path for cars which includes a merge.

 Driving the Prius
 -----------------